 Yuettencal has the largest slave market east of Xoria.
 Any type of slave can be purchased here, but mostly the ugly races such as orcs, goblins, and gnolls.
 Very few elves, dwarves, and halflings are up for sale.
 Their kind does not usually commit crimes or go to war.
 Imprisonment is a much worse punishment for a race that is close to immortality as well.
 Suicide is a common cause of death for the enslaved elder races.
 The slave market is located in the west of the city in a plaza known as the Merchant’s Domain.

 Yuettencal is ruled by King Staynard.
 He recently took the crown upon his father’s assassination.
 Prior to becoming the royal family, Staynard’s ancestors discovered the gold mines and slowly grew to a position of power.
 They were crowned as royalty by the priesthood of Zeus when the first King Gollard married a nymph.
 King Staynard is inexperienced and afraid of the power that comes with his position.
-He relies heavily on his advisers and the counsel of his family’s silver dragon mount, Kinderax.
+He relies heavily on his advisors and the counsel of his family’s silver dragon mount, Kinderax.
 The people of Aractrash believe that Staynard’s father, Ballard, was assassinated on the order of the Xorians.
 Staynard imposed trade sanctions on the Xorian Kingdom after the Second Alliance War.
 His advisors have urged Staynard to declare war against Xoria, but the King has yet to make a decision.